Ecommerce Business Ideas — 10 Key Ways to Start an Online Business in 2026

 That’s where affiliate marketing comes in.
 This is an arrangement where a business pays commission to an external website owner for sales generated from its referrals.
 Typically, referrals are generated via ‘affiliate links’ — hyperlinks containing tracking code.
 When clicks on these links result in sales, you get a commission.

-Making an affiliate marketing business work is difficult — you’ll usually need to spend a lot of time blogging, or creating high-quality video content for platforms like YouTube and Instagram.
-But done right, it can be very profitable.
+Making an affiliate marketing business work is difficult — you’ll usually need to spend a lot of time blogging, or creating high-quality video content for platforms like YouTube, TikTok, and Instagram.

 9. Build a display ad business